kevinolega/callcentertrainingtips/6wel/guidelines/self-correction.md

 I want to buy my dream house.

-Vague answers mean you are indecisive, lazy and cannot be trusted.
+Vague answers mean you are indecisive, lazy, and cannot be trusted.

-These are all considered as non-answers.
+These are all considered non-answers.

 Be specific with your answers.

-### SINGLE WORD ANSWERS.
+### SINGLE-WORD ANSWERS.

 - Yes
 - No
-- Other single word answers.
+- Other single-word answers.

 Instead, expand your answers.